fredericlemoine/fastqutils/README.md

 - sample : take a random sample from the input fastq file(s)
 - stats  : displays some statistics about the fastq file(s)

-Input file may be single or paired end
+Input file may be single or paired end (gziped or not)